d3b-center/OpenPedCan-analysis/analyses/create-subset-files/README.md

 Some files are copied over in their entirety (e.g., BED files).
 See `create_subset_files.sh` for more information.

-Note: `splice-events-rmats.tsv.gz` is skipped in v13 due to large size currently, until it is used in a module.
+Note: `splice-events-rmats.tsv.gz` and all `methyl*` files are skipped in v13 due to large size and that no modules currently routinely utilize these files.

 #### Special considerations